It’s no secret how much I love comics.

 Amazingly enough, I also read books.

 If you look at my book shelf you’ll see a lot of fantasy, sword and sorcery, and historical fiction.
 There isn’t much set within the last one hundred years or so that I tend to pick up and read.
 I can think of, maybe, ten books (or series) that I’ve read in the last fifteen years or so that are set within the last century, and only two of them were based around superheroes.
-One was an average Wolverine tale I read on Kindle; and the other was a good, but not mind blowing, A Once Crowded Sky by Tom King.
+One was an average Wolverine tale I read on Kindle; and the other was a really good, if not quite a mind blowing book; A Once Crowded Sky by Tom King.
 I would actually recommend you take a look at the book, not only because of the story, but because of the way it is told.
 Each characters point of view is laid out like a comic book; the book is set up like a text version of a collected comic book tie-in event across multiple issues.
 It’s brilliant.

 A Once Crowded Sky is a relative anomaly for me; it’s a superhero story that I read, and enjoyed, that wasn’t in a comic book.
 Now, my sample size of superhero books is obviously incredibly small compared with that of superhero comics, but the thing I must stress here is it isn’t that I’ve had no access to superhero books, it’s that I simply have no desire to read about superheroes in any other medium that isn’t a comic book, and I have no idea why.